 Final Thoughts on the New Uber Credit Card

 Before I get to my final thoughts, I wanted to share this quote from my original review: “When the Uber Visa card was first announced, I actually wondered if it would just be a temporary gimmick that would scale back its perks a few months into its run.
 To its credit, that has certainly not been the case — the card remains as great as advertised all this time later.”
 Well, while I may have been off on the timing, my overall statement now seems prophetic.

 What was great about the original iteration of the card is that it seemed to prioritize the needs of its target market over brand-specific loyalty.
-Now the card has transitioned to be the Uber store card that many assumed it would be upon release (before reading details, of course).
-Surely there’s nothing wrong with creating a card strictly for Uber enthusiasts but the bait and switch is what makes it all so disappointing.
+Then, the card transitioned to be the Uber store card that many assumed it would be upon release (before reading details, of course).
+Surely there’s nothing wrong with creating a card strictly for Uber enthusiasts but the bait and switch is what made the whole episode so disappointing.

 Despite wanting to write-off the Uber Credit Card entirely, I’ve since made a specific spot for it in my line-up.
 See, between my American Express Platinum Card and Gold Card, I earn $25 in Uber/Uber Eats credits per month.
 Interestingly, however, the app doesn’t force me to pay with either of these cards if my order balance tops the amount I have in credits.
 Because of this, I can put the remainder on my Uber card and earn 5% back.
 Then, I tap these funds to further add to my Uber credits collection and start the cycle over again.
 Is it ideal?
 No. Would I have signed up for the card just to do this?
 Nope again.
 But, hey, it works.